 Can Misophonia Be Inherited?

 Some studies suggest that misophonia runs in families.
 For example, a study published in the Brazilian Journal of Otorhinolaryngology explored misophonia symptoms in fifteen family members with misophonia.
 The subjects ranged in age from 9 to 73 years old.
 Ten of them reported developing misophonia symptoms during childhood or adolescence, and over 90% reported experiencing anxiety in response to sounds.
-Researchers concluded that misophonia may be more common than we think, and may be hereditary.
+Researchers concluded that misophonia may be more common than we think, and could be caused by your genetics.

 Is Misophonia a Form of Obsessive-Compulsive Disorder?